bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 00:32:50

 There's ideas.
-Yeah, there are ideas for using CAT and CheXIG from Stack to do these very messy script, giant programs that people put on chain.
+Yeah, there are ideas for using `OP_CAT` and `OP_CHECKSIGFROMSTACK` to do these very messy script, giant programs that people put on chain.
 I'm very skeptical of all that.
 And frankly, like, if you think about what are the things that you actually want to use covenants for, I have two things I'm excited about.
 Number one is vaults, which like literally everybody using Bitcoin should care about because it's about safer custody.